onyxrev/Rails-Unshitty-Blog-Engine/README.md

 KISS
 ----

-One of the mantras of this project is to keep it simple.
-I've had way too many engines conflict betwen kaminari and will_paginate, devise and authlogic, yada and yada.
-This blog engine will keep it simple to avoid falling into disrepair and to avoid making your life difficult.
+One of the mantras of this project is to keep it simple and to pull in as few dependencies as possible.

-* No pagination.
- * Nobody will complain if they have to see all your posts.
-It's a blog.
-And if you have a million posts you should be using a different approach altogether.
 * Minimal javascript.
  * Turbolinks is great.
+ * Native HTML5 is great.
 * No css framework at all.
  * Does provide namespaced css classes and IDs for you.
 You're an adult; you can style your own blog.
 It'll be a better fit with your existing app as a result.

+If you find the dependencies conflict with your mainline app let me know.
+We'll see if we can factor it out somehow.